kstenschke/doShell/README.md

 runtime system replaces runtime macros and declares runtime variables, before the eventual execution in a sandboxed shell-thread.

-### Communication from browser to runtime system

-For communication from web browser back to the runtime sytem, the system clipboard and file IO can be used. doShell provides built-in commands for manipulation and import / export of text from/to the clipboard.

 ## Runtime options within doShell scripts